 So, regardless of whether you have 20/20 vision or not, an annual eye exam is important, but there is a lot you can do between those check-ups to keep your eyes in good health.
 We called on five eye experts to reveal how you can take care of your eyes so they look shiny bright and healthy and how you can even improve their condition over time.

-Blinking is an automatic thing, but a recent study reveals that we naturally blink between one and three times per minute when we're concentrating at the computer, as compared to 20 times per minute when we're not.
+Blinking is an automatic thing, but research reveals that we naturally blink less when we're concentrating at the computer, as compared to when we're not.
 Blinking can prevent blurred vision, dry eyes and headaches.
 Blinking helps our tears keep the eyes naturally hydrated, so if we’re not blinking, our eyes can become dry and irritated.
-"Don't worry if you look odd blinking more often than usual when necessary—your eyes will thank you for it," says Dr. Myles Zakheim, co-founder of Zak.
+"Don't worry if you look odd blinking more often than usual when necessary—your eyes will thank you for it," says Ashish Mathur, eye care expert, Feel Good Contacts.

 Limit Screen Time

 Dry, tired, and strained eyes caused by screen use is known as computer vision syndrome (CVS), and, at Zak., the team have coined the lack of blinking "Robot Eyes."
 Rabin notes, "Our digital devices emit a harmful blue light that can cause eye strain and even disrupt our sleep patterns."
 Mathur adds, "We recommend the rule of 20-20-20.
 For every 20 minutes of screen time, look at least 20 feet away, for 20 seconds.
 This allows your eye muscles to relax."
 The more close up work we do, the more potential we have for increasing the progression of nearsightedness.
 Due to an increased level of near point demand (computer work, emails, texting, social media, etc.), there is a much greater strain on the eye muscles than ever before.